mirage-git/ac_custommaps/README.md

 mir_manor: An long abandoned two-story manor rotting away in the middle of nowhere.
 Good for all gametypes, but its size means you'll want a high player count.

+mir_neighbor: Similar in design to Nuketown.
+Decently fast and frantic for all modes.

 mir_oilrig: A small oil rig in the middle of the ocean.
 Intended for team-based modes.

 mir_rooftops: Similarly open to mir_creek.
 All modes supported.